-A leader and specialist in Māori development, Edwina helps clients build their cultural responsiveness and engage meaningfully with Māori and iwi.
-With extensive experience in strategy and planning she’s skilled in translating aspirations and concepts into tangible results.
+Edwina is a leader and specialist in Māori development.
+She helps clients build their cultural responsiveness and engage meaningfully with Māori and iwi.
+Edwina has extensive experience in strategy and planning, and she’s skilled in translating aspirations and concepts into tangible results.

 Edwina (Ngāti Awa, Ngāti Pūkeko) brings expertise in strategy, planning, and stakeholder engagement to support organisations that want to build their cultural responsiveness, engage with Māori, and create benefits for Māori and all communities in Aotearoa.

 She gives clients confidence that they are fulfilling their responsibilities under te Tiriti o Waitangi.
 She is able to examine and refine proposals based on an understanding of their probable impact and of how Māori communities are likely to perceive them.

 Edwina began her career in policy and strategy roles in the public sector, working with Te Puni Kōkiri and the Ministry for the Environment.
 This gave her a strong background in machinery of government and inter-agency consultation.

 In the late 2000s Edwina returned to her tūrangawaewae in Whakatāne in a senior policy and strategy role with Te Rūnanga o Ngāti Awa.
 There she focused on social development at the iwi and hapū levels, grounded in tikanga and mātauranga Māori.

 More recently Edwina has developed a close understanding of the social and economic landscape in Tāmaki Makaurau.
 Working for Auckland War Memorial Museum and then in an executive role with Auckland Unlimited, Edwina gained in-depth knowledge of local government and economic development in a metropolitan setting.
 Her work included engaging with 19 Auckland iwi.